JakeTurner616/DiscordTorrentManager/README.md

 # DiscordTorrentManager 🎬

-Torrent seeker and manager that you can use with your friends
+Connect your seedbox to your discord server.

 ![magnet link demo](https://github.com/JakeTurner616/DiscordTorrentManager/blob/main/docs/moviebotdemo.gif)

-> [!NOTE]
-> The [initial](https://github.com/JakeTurner616/DiscordMovieBot) version of this project faced significant issues with maintainability and scope.
-This is the second iteration and aims to have a clearer scope and improved testability so it can be easily maintained and improved.

-This program consists of a bot scirpt and a search wrapper. these two parts work together to find torrents and add magnets to qbittorrent.
+This program enhances a Discord server by integrating torrent searching and downloading functionalities through the qBittorrent API. 🤯

-# Installation
+# 🌟 Installation

 1. **Clone the repository:**